Reserve Bank of Australia Building, Sydney: Comparison

 In addition to the Head Office, branch offices were constructed in the central business districts of each of the state capital cities, as well as in Canberra and Darwin during the 1960s and 1970s.
 A number of purpose-designed office buildings were erected to designs by the Commonwealth Department of Works Banks and Special Projects Branch as part of the initial establishment of the Reserve Bank of Australia.

 The buildings in Darwin and Brisbane have been sold.
 The Reserve Bank still owns the buildings in Perth and Hobart (sold 2001), Adelaide, Canberra, and Melbourne.
 The buildings constructed throughout Australia by the Bank during the 1960s reflected a confidence in things Australian and in the future.

 The Canberra Branch building of the Reserve Bank was the result of an architectural competition, managed by the National Capital Development Commission.
-Howlett and Bailey from Perth won the competition from 131 submissions.
+Howlett & Bailey from Perth won the competition from 131 submissions.
 It was constructed by Civil & Civic and completed in 1965.
 Also of a contemporary design, the Canberra building is in the Stripped classical style.
 The architectural qualities of the Canberra Reserve Bank building rely on the lightness of the structure, the regular structural pattern, the contrast between the marble-faced columns and beams and the receding pattern of the glazing.
 The vertical effect imparted by the columns extending over two levels gives the low rise building a sense of height and is most effective.
 The columns are cruciform in plan and support a beam carefully separated from the column.
 The glazed curtain wall is supported on the beam and uses aluminium mullions.
 The very strong, blank wall of the secure ground floor cash handling area on the external southeastern side of the building is another powerful reminder of its modernist qualities where the internal function gains external expression.
 Internally the most important space is the banking chamber.
 It is a symmetrical design with a central entrance under a canopy with black slate entrance floor, converting into carpet once inside the room.

 The Reserve Bank, Adelaide, was built in 1963-65 to a design by the Commonwealth Department of Works architects C.D.
 Osborne, R.M.
 Ure, G.A.
 Row and F.J.
 Crocker.
 It is constructed from largely Australian building materials of high quality including Wombeyan marble, South Australian black granite and Victorian Harcourt grey granite.
 Of particular interest is the building's inward curving wall to both the east and west elevations.